Persulfidation

+The added sulfur atom (or atoms) are in a chain (R-S-SH, R-S-S-SH.
+These sulfur chains are unstable and react readily, making identification and quantification difficult.

 This modification can be reversed back into a thiol by exogenous chemical reducing agents such as dithiothreitol (DTT) or TCEP, biological reducing agents such as glutathione, and proteins such as thioredoxin or glutaredoxin.